Yamato-Security/hayabusa/README.md

 ### `level-tuning` command examples

-Normal usage: `hayabusa.exe level-tuning`
+* Normal usage: `hayabusa.exe level-tuning`

-Tune rule alert levels based on your custom config file: `hayabusa.exe level-tuning -f my_level_tuning.txt`
+* Tune rule alert levels based on your custom config file: `hayabusa.exe level-tuning -f my_level_tuning.txt`

 ### `level-tuning` config file

 Hayabusa and Sigma rule authors will determine the risk level of the alert when writing their rules.
-However, the actual risk level will differ between environments.
+However, the actual risk level may differ according to the environment.
 You can tune the risk level of the rules by adding them to `./rules/config/level_tuning.txt` and executing `hayabusa.exe level-tuning` which will update the `level` line in the rule file.
 Please note that the rule file will be updated directly.